-This policy is necessary to protect the confidentiality, availability, and integrity of Western Michigan University and University affiliates’ information while stored, transmitted, or processed on mobile devices.
+This policy is necessary to protect the confidentiality, availability, and integrity of Western Michigan University information and data while stored, transmitted, or processed on mobile devices.

-It applies to any mobile device that is used to store or access University information.
-This policy will not supersede any University developed policies but may introduce more stringent requirements than current policies dictate.
+This policy applies to any mobile device that is used to store or access University information or data.

-Any mobile device accessing or storing University restricted/confidential or internal information is subject to all University policies and in addition, will adhere to the following.
+Any user of any mobile device accessing or storing University restricted/confidential or internal information is subject to all University policies and in addition, will adhere to the following.

 - Encrypt confidential data.
 The Office of Information Technology has developed encryption standards, provides help in managing encryption software and has created self-help documents for the use of encryption software on laptops and other mobile devices.